aragon/connect/docs/connectors-reference/organizations.md

 ### GraphQLWrapper

 The Graph connector exports the `GraphQLWrapper` object.
-The wrapper is useful when you want to create low level requests and talk to the subgraph directly.
+The wrapper is useful when you want to create low level requests and talk to the Subgraph directly.

-To create a wrapper instance you need to provide the subgraph URL endpoint:
+To create a wrapper instance you need to provide the Subgraph URL endpoint:

 ```javascript
 const wrapper = new GraphQLWrapper(SUBGRAPH_URL)